aosabook/500lines/image-filters/image-filters.markdown

 immutable (once created, it cannot be changed).
 Immutable objects are better for thread safety (something we have no need of here!) but are also easier to understand and reason about.
-In general, I tend to make simple model classes immutable unless I find a good reason for them not to be, and in this case no such reason arose.
+In general, I tend to make simple model classes immutable unless I find a good reason for them not to be.

 Some of you may know that there are already classes representing color in [Processing](https://www.processing.org/reference/color_datatype.html) and in